 Luckily, Kathryn Beaumont had trouble singing this tune, so they wrote something new, and in my opinion far superior, with “In a World Of My Own.”
 (The melody for “Laughing Sky” would be put to far better use in Peter Pan‘s “The Second Star to the Right.”)
 This is a great example of art through adversity, because “In a World of My Own” gives the film its own unique tone and purpose.
 The lyrics express the desire to play around with boring rules and change how things work.
 It’s a nice song that sounds like something a real little kid would want, where “Laughing Sky” sounds too much like an adult’s romanticized take on that concept.
 “In a World of My Own” may not be as iconic as “Somewhere Over the Rainbow,” but nothing would’ve been.
 Better to do something new which services your own story than try to one-up someone else.

 “Somewhere Over the Rainbow” is an adolescent’s dream about escaping the troubles and tediums of home.
 To put things another way, I see Dorothy being an extrovert and her dream world is tailored to that unique mindset.
 She wanted adventure in a new land and someone to listen to her.
 That’s why her fantasy contains grand set pieces and three devoted friends to keep her company.
 Alice didn’t need that, she just wanted to have fun with nonsense for a bit because she was bored of her sister’s dry history lecture.
 She is more of an introvert who notices the little things and loves the abstract.
-As a result, her is all about bending the laws of logic and physics.
+As a result, her fantasy is all about bending the laws of logic and physics.
 So, Alice needed her own unique song to get that point across early and contextualize the coming adventure.
 You’ll notice how the lyrics of “In a World of My Own” establish the idea of animals and flowers talking, which we’ll see later in her journey.

 The Moral in the Madness